What are fertility benefits and who offers them?

 1. Companies pay a price for not offering support

 It would be a mistake to think that “not supporting” employees in their unfulfilled desire to have children is free.
 An unfulfilled desire to have children has a strong impact on the motivation and productivity of employees.
-According to a BMFSFJ study, 68% of those affected blame stress at work for their involuntary childlessness and are less motivated.
+According to a BMFSFJ study, 63% of those affected blame stress at work for their involuntary childlessness and are less motivated.
 If involuntarily childless people do not receive sufficient support from their employer during fertility treatment, it is not uncommon for them to give up their job and career to focus on having children.
-Fertility benefits can cushion the negative effects somewhat and help your employees reach their goal more quickly, which is also in the employer’s interest.
+According to a British study, 12% of women quit their job during fertility treatment due to a lack of compatibility, and a further 14% reduce their working hours.
+Fertility & family building benefits can cushion the negative effects somewhat and help your employees reach their goal more quickly, which is also in the employer’s interest.

 2. Improved employee retention and loyalty

 If an employer supports its employees in difficult life situations, this has a positive effect on satisfaction, loyalty and employee retention.
 According to a FertilityIQ survey, employees who were supported by fertility benefits were more loyal and motivated (61%), more grateful (42%) and stayed longer with their employer (53%).
 In addition, 88% of women returned to their old employer after parental leave.
-At a time when companies are trying to improve employee retention, offering fertility benefits can make a crucial contribution.
+At a time when companies are trying to improve employee retention, offering fertility benefits can make a crucial contribution, especially when it comes to not losing women in the “rush hour of life”.

 3. Better positioning in the competitive recruitment market

 The demands on employers have changed – not only as a result of the pandemic, but certainly influenced by it.
 A recent study by Personio shows that employees place more emphasis on their employer being family-friendly, flexible and caring about the well-being of the individual.
-In addition, Generation Z’s expectations of their employers are different from those of previous generations.
-Generation Z has grown up with the understanding that they want to contribute to solving ecological and social problems.
-They also expect this from their employer.
-Fertility benefits can offer a crucial differentiation in a competitive recruiting market.
+A study by the Federal Ministry for Family Affairs, Senior Citizens, Women and Youth (BMFSFJ) reveals similar findings, according to which 90% of employees consider their employer’s family friendliness to be at least as important as their employer’s family friendliness.
+Fertility & family building benefits can offer a crucial differentiation in a competitive recruiting market.
 They are a sign of a modern and inclusive corporate culture.
 Companies can also position themselves as family-friendly employers.

 What is Onuava offering?

-Onuava is your partner for fertility benefits in Germany.
+Onuava is your partner for fertility & family building benefits in Germany.
 We can advise you on all aspects of fertility benefits and find the right solution for your company – tailored to your needs and budget.
 Contact us.